 We have no concrete plans (just how we want it)

-The one thing we’ve realised when doing our extensive travel around WA is that we like to be flexible.
+The one thing we’ve realised when doing our extensive travel around Western Australia is that we like to be flexible.
 We’ve done so many trips where we’ve booked accommodation months in advance, and had to move according to a fairly rigid schedule, and whilst its still amazing, it can be frustrating.

-I remember leaving Barn Hill way earlier than I’d have liked to, because we had things booked and needed to keep on moving.
+I remember leaving Barn Hill Station way earlier than I’d have liked to, because we had things booked and needed to keep on moving.
 I also remember times where we’d booked 5 nights somewhere thinking it would be amazing, and wanted to leave after a couple, but felt obliged to hang around and make use of the money.

 We intend on floating around, and blowing wherever the wind takes us.
 If its amazing, we’ll stay until we are sick of it, and then move on.
 We’ll try and match the best weather with the different parts of the country, but know it won’t always work out.

 We have no formal time constraints, and will come back to Perth (or somewhere else) when we decide we’ve had enough on the road.
 Our expectation is 12 – 24 months on the road, but it could be longer if we really fall in love with the lifestyle.

 Originally, we planned on heading to Tasmania as soon as we were nearby, but its likely to be cold, and being so early on into our trip I suggested we do it next time we come back down, and Sarah’s agreed.
 I love the idea of visiting Tasmania and we will certainly do it, but not first up!

 Our folks will be joining us at times